sindresorhus/gulp-ruby-sass/readme.md

 Type: `String`

-A directory or file to compile.
-Note gulp-ruby-sass does not use globs.
-It only accepts the input values that Ruby Sass accepts.
+A directory, file, or simple glob pattern (`source/**/*.scss`) to compile.
+Glob sources will ignore files prefixed with an underscore.

 #### options